colin-combe/ComplexViewer/src/README.txt

 The procedure for use is as follows:

-1. Construct a new instance of the xiNET Controller object, passing the target DIV you would like it to draw into as a parameter to the constructor.
+1. Construct a new instance of the xiNET App object, passing the target DIV you would like it to draw into as a parameter to the constructor.
     E.g.: